How much do I need in my emergency fund?

 Graphic: Red arrow pointed left

-Excited smiling woman making two fists
+Excited smiling man making two fists wearing glasses and a beige t-shirt.

-Excited smiling woman making two fists
+Excited smiling man making two fists wearing glasses and a beige t-shirt.

 Remember, you don’t need to come up with this money overnight.
 But it’s good to have a goal to work toward.
 Download our Speed Bump and Detour Money worksheet for more great help in getting emergency-proof.